syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/CommonDocmentnot/How-to-change-the-caption-text.md

 ---
 layout: post
-title: How to change the caption text | Windows Forms | Syncfusion
+title: How to change the caption text in WinForms GridControl | Syncfusion
-description: How to change the caption text
+description: Learn here all about how to change the caption text of Syncfusion Windows Forms GridControl control and more.
 platform: windowsforms
 control: GridGrouping
 documentation: ug
 ---

-# How to change the caption text
+# How to change the caption text in Windows Forms GridControl

 This can be done using the code below.